-Are you looking for the best WP Rocket settings to speed up your website and pass Google’s Core Web Vitals in Google PageSpeed Insights and GTMetrix?
+Are you looking for the best WP Rocket settings to speed up your website and pass Google’s Core Web Vitals in Google PageSpeed Insights?

 With so many options to choose from between WordPress caching plugins, it’s hard to know what WP Rocket settings should be enabled or disabled, and whether or not you have two caching plugins doing the same thing.